matsuand/docs.docker.jp/config/daemon/prometheus.md

 > 2. You need an internet connection to pull the Prometheus image.

+{% comment %}
+Copy one of the following configuration files and save it to `/tmp/prometheus.yml` (Linux or Mac) or `C:\tmp\prometheus.yml` (Windows).
+This is a stock Prometheus configuration file, except for the addition of the Docker job definition at the bottom of the file.
+Docker Desktop for Mac and Docker Desktop for Windows need a slightly different configuration.
+{% endcomment %}
 Copy one of the following configuration files and save it to `/tmp/prometheus.yml` (Linux or Mac) or `C:\tmp\prometheus.yml` (Windows).
 This is a stock Prometheus configuration file, except for the addition of the Docker